 This is particularly true in our generation.
 With so many challenges for our time, from Netflix and Youtube to social media, Jewish educators have to present and package Judaism in a way that is equal to, in terms of content and interest to inspire today’s Jews.

 Our generation is blessed with a level of educational sophistication yet, at the same time, there are so many basic skills that Jews are missing.
 Knowledge and Jewish practice, which we assume they have, they lack.
 I have found that the challenge is to introduce the key concepts, principles, precepts and practices in a way that is meaningful and inspiring.
 This is my greatest challenge and the main reason behind building this group and a new website.

 The People And The Water

 What worked for one generation, will not necessarily work for the next.
 Moses learned this as a leader.
-The Torah relates that Moses was twice confronted with the People complaining about the lack of water.
+The Torah relates that Moses was twice confronted by the People complaining about the lack of water.
 In the first story, in Exodus, he is told to strike the rock, in the second, In Numbers, speak to the rock.

-On the surface this a story about a lack of water.
-However, on a symbolic level, we can view the rock as the people and the water, knowledge.
+On the surface, this is a story about a lack of water.
+However, on a symbolic level, we can view the rock as the people and the water, as knowledge.
 What worked for one generation, 40 years later, does not work for the next generation.
 Speak to the Rock do not strike it.
 Hashem warns.
 This is a different generation.
 Although on the surface the complaint is the same.
 It is not true.
 You, Moses, need a different response for them.

 Parashat Devarim and Torah’s Timeless Message

 The Torah has timeless messages that offer guidance to each generation.
 Moses gave the Children of Israel 70 different approaches to interpreting the Torah.
-Our task is to find the approach that meaningfully connects us to Torah and Judaism and in turn, to introduce to them to our children, students and community, so that they too will connect them to our heritage.
+Our task is to find the approach that meaningfully connects us to Torah and Judaism and in turn, to introduce them to our children, students and community, so that they too will connect them to our heritage.